dusansimic/eerie/API.md

 | code: 403, message | Your account was banned (if you are logged in), or, Your IP address got banned |
 | code: 404, message | The token you had provided, never existed. |
 | code: 200, message (and maybe account, if loginAfterRegister is true) | You have successfully registered an account. |

+Account object (if it exists) looks exactly the same like in POST /login